 - All laboratories will be subject to ongoing surveillance.
-The level and type of surveillance will vary in line with experience / perceived risk to WRAS approvals, e.g. newly recognised laboratories and non-accredited First-Party laboratories operating under the Construction Products Regulations would be subjected to more frequent auditing until confidence is established. - Accreditation to ISO 17025 must be maintained throughout the time the laboratory wishes to be Recognised; WRAS must be informed by the laboratory if accreditation is withdrawn for any reason and must be notified of any major non-conformances identified by their Accreditation Body which are related to their scope of WRAS recognition.
+The level and type of surveillance will vary in line with experience / perceived risk to WRAS approvals, e.g. newly recognised laboratories would be subjected to more frequent inspection until confidence is established.
+A vertical audit and follow up visit will be required approximately 6 months after the first reports are submitted. - Accreditation to ISO 17025 must be maintained throughout the time the laboratory wishes to be Recognised; WRAS must be informed by the laboratory if accreditation is withdrawn for any reason and must be notified of any major non-conformances identified by their Accreditation Body which are related to their scope of WRAS recognition.
 The laboratory shall disclose to WRAS, significant quality- related issues relating to tests that may be performed to support WRAS Approvals and will share accreditation inspection reports relevant to WRAS Approvals with WRAS on request. - Where practical, WRAS will issue test samples for the laboratories as a proficiency test to evaluate consistency of reporting between similar laboratories.
 The Laboratories will meet the costs of this testing.
 If any of these generate unexpected results, and a subsequent review identifies that the laboratory has submitted an incorrect report, the laboratory WRAS reserve the right to suspend the Laboratory from the "recognised Laboratories" section of the WRAS website and consider the impact on previous and current approvals and applications.
-WRAS will identify any conditions that must be fulfilled in order for reinstatement to be considered. - Note: Where possible several items from the same manufacturing batch be submitted to all labs at the same time.
-Both approved products/materials and items that would fail testing may be submitted throughout the period of the approval. - Laboratories shall expect to be audited by WRAS on site periodically (at least once during each ISO 17025 accreditation cycle (4 years), where the analysis of a blind test sample will be witnessed by a Technical expert. - A Laboratory may request WRAS to forego a surveillance audit so long as the Laboratory has maintained accreditation to the latest revision of ISO 17025 being assessed by an International Laboratory Accreditation Corporation (ILAC) signatory.
-With such requests the Laboratory shall provide WRAS with the ISO 17025 audit reports provided by the ILAC signatory accreditation body that cover the period since the last WRAS review.
-The ultimate decision to forego an audit shall be for WRAS, in its sole discretion and will be made based on a risk assessment which will take into account a range of factors including any non-conformances / non-compliances raised. - WRAS will notify the Laboratory of the assessment team in advance and the Laboratory may raise objections to any member of that team on reasonable grounds notified in writing within 10 business days of such notification.
-WRAS will consider any such objections and will use its reasonable endeavours to accommodate them but will retain ultimate discretion as to the choice of an appropriate team to carry out any assessment.
+WRAS will identify any conditions that must be fulfilled in order for reinstatement to be considered.

+- Note: Where possible several items from the same manufacturing batch be submitted to all labs at the same time.
+Both approved products/materials and items that would fail testing may be submitted throughout the period of the approval. - Laboratories shall expect to be inspected by WRAS on site periodically (at least once during each ISO 17025 accreditation cycle or every 4 years), where the analysis of a blind test sample may be witnessed by a Technical expert. - A Laboratory may request WRAS to forego a surveillance inspection so long as the Laboratory has maintained accreditation to the latest revision of ISO 17025 being assessed by an International Laboratory Accreditation Corporation (ILAC) signatory.
+With such requests the Laboratory shall provide WRAS with the ISO 17025 inspection reports provided by the ILAC signatory accreditation body that cover the period since the last WRAS review.
+The ultimate decision to forego an inspection shall be for WRAS, in its sole discretion and will be made based on a risk assessment which will take into account a range of factors including any non-conformances / non-compliances raised. - WRAS will notify the Laboratory of the assessment team in advance and the Laboratory may raise objections to any member of that team on reasonable grounds notified in writing within 10 business days of such notification.
+WRAS will consider any such objections and will use its reasonable endeavours to accommodate them but will retain ultimate discretion as to the choice of an appropriate team to carry out any assessment. - Any non-conformances observed during surveillance inspections must be addressed within one month of the inspection report date.
+Evidence of the corrective action taken by the laboratory, along with details of the appropriate mechanisms to prevent reoccurrence, shall be provided to WRAS. - Serious non-compliances which could have a critical effect on the confidence of reported results may have the effect of the laboratory recognition being suspended, removed or have their scope of recognition amended.
+When any mandatory findings have been satisfactorily cleared, the WRAS Quality and Compliance Manager will recommend to the WRAS Product and Materials Manager that WRAS recognition is maintained.